MuKnSys/state-channels/release/1/README.txt

 https://github.com/MuKnSys/state-channels/blob/main/README.txt

+Don't configure the library for the dev Ethereum chain, it's not needed for the current demo ; but you should run the test, to be sure that everything went fine.

 3) Running the example

 The example is a webapp made of two HTML files (plus a number of Javascript